What you can do

 Find out how you can help by being our 'eyes and ears' in the countryside and report any sightings of dead or injured birds or poisoned bait sites as part of Operation Owl, a multi-agency initiative led by North Yorkshire Police.

 Nothing's perfect and things change from day to day.
 Please tell us if you find a problem on our rights of way, that way we can put it right!

-We'll tell you what new opportunities there are to be involved in the work of the National Park on our What's New page so do visit us regularly.
-We sometimes ask for your opinion on our plans for the future and what we are doing.
+We'll tell you what new opportunities there are to be involved in the work of the National Park on our website so do visit us regularly.
+We sometimes ask for your opinion on our plans for the future and what we're doing.
 That way you can help shape the future of the National Park.
-Or why not follow us on Facebook or Twitter.

 Or do your own thing

 Visit our National Park Centres with your friends